-No fewer than six Americans that have started a game in the Bundesliga this season have also scored, with Christian Pulisic, Weston McKennie, John Brooks, Fabian Johnson, Bobby Wood and Alfredo Morales all on target just seven games into the 2018/19 campaign.
+No fewer than seven Americans have found the net in the Bundesliga in 2018/19, with Christian Pulisic, Weston McKennie, John Brooks, Fabian Johnson, Bobby Wood, Alfredo Morales and Josh Sargent all on target after 14 games.

 Join bundesliga.com for a star-spangled overview of how the U.S. soccer stars are faring in Germany’s top division, week on week.